Got period pain or cramps? What to eat and avoid, according to science | Health

 Vitamin D may help reduce the factors that cause inflammation in the uterus.
 This includes levels of hormone-like molecules called prostaglandins.

+Foods high in vitamin E Foods rich in vitamin E include seeds (particularly sunflower seeds), nuts (particularly almonds, hazelnuts and peanuts) and spinach, broccoli, kiwifruit, mango and tomato.

 There is some evidence vitamin E supplements reduce period pain.
-In a well-conducted trial run throughout four periods, women took vitamin E supplements (90 milligrams, twice a day) for five days, beginning two days before the expected start of the period.
+In a well-conducted trial run over the course of four periods, women took vitamin E supplements (90 milligrams, twice a day) for five days, beginning two days before the expected start of the period.
 This significantly reduced the severity and duration of period pain.

-Foods that may worsen period pain or cramps Highly processed foods include energy-dense, nutrient-poor foods such as takeaways, chips, biscuits, doughnuts, processed meats, and soft drinks.
+Foods that may worsen period pain or cramps Highly processed foods Highly processed foods include energy-dense, nutrient-poor foods such as takeaways, chips, biscuits, doughnuts, processed meats and soft drinks.

 Research findings on the impact of a diet high in processed foods on period pain vary.
 A 2022 review found sugar consumption had little association with painful periods.